Gender Homophily in Referral Networks: Consequences for the Medicare Physician Earnings Gap

 Date Written: February 28, 2019

-In this paper, I assess the extent to which gender gaps in earnings may be driven by physicians’ preference for working with specialists of the same gender.
-Analyzing administrative data on 100 million Medicare patient referrals, I provide robust evidence that physicians refer more to others of their same gender, a tendency known as homophily.
+In this paper, I assess the extent to which the gender gap in physician earnings may be driven by physicians’ preference for working with specialists of the same gender.
+By analyzing administrative data on 100 million Medicare patient referrals, I provide robust evidence that doctors refer more to specialists of their same gender, a tendency known as homophily.
 I propose a new measure of homophily that is invariant to differences between the genders in the propensity to refer or receive referrals.
-I show that biased referrals are predominantly driven by physicians’ decisions, rather than by endogenous sorting of physicians or patients or by gender differences in the labor supply.
-As 75% of referring physicians are men, my estimates suggest that gender homophily in referrals makes, all else being equal, demand for female physicians 5% lower than demand for male physicians, thus contributing to the persistence of gender inequality.
-Overall, my results point to the positive externality associated with increased female participation in medicine, and perhaps in other contexts where networking is important.
+I show that biased referrals are predominantly driven by physicians’ decisions rather than by endogenous sorting of physicians or patients or by gender differences in the labor supply.
+As 75% of doctors are men, estimates suggest biased referrals generate a 5% lower demand for female relative to male specialists, pointing to a positive externality for increased female participation in medicine.

 Keywords: Networks, Referrals, Gender Gap, Physician Markets